andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_03_LookingAtTheData.rst

 ..
 Also include pictures from the QC talk?

 2. Abnormal intensity differences within the grey or the white matter.
 These may indicate pathologies such as aneurysms or cavernomas, and they should be reported to your radiologist right away; make sure you are familiar with your laboratory's protocols for reporting artifacts.
-For a gallery of pathologies you may see in an MRI image, click `here <http://www.mrishark.com/brain1.html>`__.

 ----------